 One of the first hurdles in going digital is software fragmentation.
 Your intraoral scanner, practice management software, and your lab’s design software all need to work together.
 This can feel like a challenge, especially for practitioners accustomed to conventional analog techniques.
 The best way to handle this is to partner with a lab that has experience with a wide range of systems.
 A knowledgeable lab can act as your guide, helping you connect your scanner and ensuring your digital impressions are transmitted flawlessly.
 Before you commit to a new piece of software or equipment, talk to your lab partner to confirm compatibility and get their recommendations for creating a truly integrated and efficient workflow.

-Preparing Your Team for Digital Submissions
+Train Your Team for Digital Submissions

 Your team is central to a successful digital transition.
 To ensure consistency and quality, everyone involved in the scanning and submission process needs to be on the same page.
 This starts with comprehensive training on how to use the intraoral scanner correctly and capture the best possible data for every case.
 It’s also helpful to establish a standardized protocol for digital submissions within your practice.
 This ensures that every case file is complete, accurate, and sent to the lab in the same format, no matter which team member handles it.
 Investing time in training your staff not only builds their confidence but also minimizes errors and reduces the need for time-consuming adjustments later on.